 Let's use an example to illustrate this point.
 Let’s say you have a $300,000 replacement cost.
 In this instance, the insured-to-value threshold is 80% of $300,000, or $240,000.
 This is your coverage limit.
 80% is a standard number in most policies.

 You have a house fire.
-Your total claim to repair the damage is $50,000.
-With an 80% replacement value, your insurer would pay the full amount, up to your coverage limit - $50,000 in this case.
+Your total claim for repairing the damage is $50,000.
+With an 80% replacement value, your insurer would pay the full amount up to your coverage limit - $50,000 in this case.

 But, if you have a replacement value lower than 80%, most insurers will only pay a percentage of the damage.
 It would be the same replacement cost value percentage.
 So, if you have 75% replacement value, they would cover 75% of the claims costs.